Shadows of ordered graphs

 \begin{lemma} Let $G$ be an ordered graph and $A \subset V(G)$.
 Then $|\d_{[A]} G| \ge \ds\frac{|A| - m(G)}{2}$. \end{lemma}

 \begin{proof} Let $A' \subset A$ contain at most two elements of each homogeneous block.
-By the definition of $m(G)$, we may choose $A'$ so that $|A'| = |A| - m(G)$.
+By the definition of $m(G)$, we may choose $A'$ so that $|A'| \ge |A| - m(G)$.
 By Lemma~\ref{3sacrowd}, no three elements of $A'$ give the same ordered graph when they are removed from $G$.
 Hence $|\d_{[A]} G| \ge |A'|/2$, as claimed. \end{proof}

 Note that this implies that a single ordered graph $G$ has a shadow of size at least $(n - m(G))/2$.
-Lemma~\ref{vsmall} says that most of these ordered graphs have excess not much larger than $m(G)$.
+Proposition~\ref{vsmall} says that most of these ordered graphs have excess not much larger than $m(G)$.

-\begin{proof}[Proof of Lemma~\ref{vsmall}] First suppose that $v \in V(G)$ lies in a homogeneous block $B$ of size at least two.
+\begin{proof}[Proof of Proposition~\ref{vsmall}] First suppose that $v \in V(G)$ lies in a homogeneous block $B$ of size at least two.
 We claim that $m(G - v) \le m(G) + 3$.
 Indeed, the only homogeneous blocks which may merge are $B$ and its neighbours, since any other two which were distinguished by $v$ are still distinguished by the elements of $B \setminus \{v\}$.
 Furthermore, these blocks only merge if $|B| = 2$, and so $|B \setminus \{v\}| = 1$.
 When three adjacent blocks merge and one of them is a singleton (a homogeneous block of size one), the excess increases by at most three.
 Hence $m(G - v) \le m(G) + 3$, as claimed.